-Monitoring, Training and Education: The Contractor is responsible for training the Behavioral Health Coordinator/staff and providers, in sufficient detail and frequency, to identify and screen for members' behavioral health needs.
+Monitoring, Training, and Education: The Contractor is responsible for training the Behavioral Health Coordinator/staff and providers, in sufficient detail and frequency, to identify and screen for members' behavioral health needs.
 At a minimum, training shall include information regarding covered behavioral health services and referrals, how to access services, including the petitioning process, how to involve the member and their family in decision-making and service planning.

 The Contractor shall establish policies and procedures for referral and consultation and shall describe them in its provider manual.
-Training for Behavioral Health Coordinator/staff and providers may be provided through employee orientation, clinical in-services and/or information sharing via newsletters, brochures, etc. The Contractor shall maintain documentation of the behavioral health trainings.
+Training for staff and providers may be provided through employee orientation, clinical in-services, and/or information sharing via newsletters, brochures, etc.